Cash Runway: Meaning, Formula & Key Strategies

 Lastly, the number of months of cash runway you have under your belt can be used as bargaining power.
 If an acquirer or an investor knows that you only have a few months left of cash it will leave you with less leverage to negotiate.
 You’ll be backed up in a corner with fewer options on your side.

 Funding used to be a common way to improve your cash runway.
 However, now that obtaining additional funding is getting complicated, you need to find other strategies if you want to have a healthy cash position.
-There are three main pillars to improve your runway:
+There are three main pillars to improve your startup runway:

-Cash collection can quickly improve your runway: as an example, going from an 80% to 140% collection rate can double your cash runway in a few months.
+Cash collection can quickly improve your runway: As an example, going from an 80% to 140% collection rate can double your cash runway in a few months.
 Do you want to see how it could work in your business?
 Check out our free spreadsheet that calculates your runway, as well as the impact cash collection, can have on it.

 This seems like the most obvious one, but it’s definitely not the easiest, especially in a crisis.
 Generating new revenue for your business could be:

-• Leasing or subletting offices: if you don’t need the space, you might as well make some money out of it.
+Leasing or subletting offices: If you don’t need the space, you might as well make some money out of it.

-• Create new partnerships: partners can help you gain new clients by addressing their own audience and promoting your product and services in exchange for your own promotion efforts.
+Create new partnerships: Partners can help you gain new clients by addressing their own audience and promoting your product and services in exchange for your own promotion efforts.
 It’s a win-win situation!

-• Adapt your pricing grid and business model: there’s nothing wrong with upping your prices, especially if you haven’t done so for a long period of time.
+Adapt your pricing grid and business model: There’s nothing wrong with upping your prices, especially if you haven’t done so for a long period of time.
 As long as it’s justified by relevant new features or services, your customers will relate.
 Check out our advice on pricing models for SaaS.

 In a difficult economic climate coupled with tougher barriers to capital, businesses need to orient the messaging of their product to the value proposition they can offer.
 For instance, SaaS businesses need to commit to the value they claim to offer and must deliver upon it.